went2/trip-app/README-en.md

 # description

-A h5 trip app developed with Vue3 stack and built with Vite, side project from [coderwhy](https://github.com/coderwhy)'s vue3 courses.
+A h5 trip app developed with Vue3 stack and built with Vite.

 ## demo